 Parking: Ample free parking is available at the Monument.

 Hours: The Pilgrim Monument is open to visitors daily from 9 a.m. until 5 p.m.
-April through November with extended hours until 7 p.m. from Memorial Day through Labor Day.
+April through December 1 with extended hours until 7 p.m. from Memorial Day through Labor Day.
 The Monument is illuminated each year for the holiday season, though it is not open during the months of December through March.
+In 2013, the lighting will take place on the evening of Wednesday, November 27, from 5-7 p.m.

 For More Information: Call 508-487-1310.